 (3) Dreams that came about through ritual.

 It was believed by the Egyptians that dreams were also oracles, bringing specific messages from the gods.
-Inducing incubate dreams, to do this they visited a shrine where they slept overnight on a ‘dream bed,’ where they waited to receive divine advice, comfort or healing from their dreams.
-Travelers who were sick took potions or fasted in order to induce dreams.
+To induce incubate dreams they visited a shrine where they slept overnight on a ‘dream bed,’ there they waited to receive divine advice, comfort or healing from their dreams.
+Travellers who were sick took potions or fasted in order to induce dreams.

 Distinction between good and bad dreams:

 Votive inscriptions, revealing help had been given in improving health, can be found at the Shrine of Apollo at Delphi, also at the Temple Epidaurus which was dedicated to the cult of Aesculapius, Aesculapius was a highly regarded healer.